Claude Code YOLO Mode: Scripting Your Way Past the “Auto Mode Not Available” Wall

 echo " Backup already exists at $BACKUP"

-echo " Run: bash claude-yolo-mode.sh revert to restore first."
+echo " Run: bash claude-yolo-mode.sh revert"

 exit 1